KhronosGroup/Vulkan-Docs/README.md

 Single-Branch Model
 -------------------

-As of the 1.0.25 release, we have switch to a new 'single-branch' model in which all extensions are included in the source of the 1.0 branch of the Specification, and can be configured in or out of the build using Makefile options.
+As of the 1.0.25 release, we have switched to a new 'single-branch' model in which all extensions are included in the source of the 1.0 branch of the Specification, and can be configured in or out of the build using Makefile options.